mbridak/WinterFieldDayLogger/README.md

 * ReImplimented TAB focus behavior to deselect text on field focus.
 * Edit cursor position in field no longer resets to the end after validation.
 This reduces the amount of swearing emitted by the operator.
 * Adding quick commands to callsign entry field.
+Enter the command then press the spacebar.
 Limited list so far:

 `.Q` Quits.